 Cluj-Napoca Airport - The second city of Romania, Cluj-Napoca is a location that sightseers will not want to miss.
 There are two stunning cathedrals - a Roman Catholic building and a Romanian Orthodox Reunification structure - to seek out, as well as the marvellous Piata Libertatii town square to take in before taking a stroll through the Alexandru Borza Botanic Gardens.

 Sibiu Airport - Arguably the most picturesque location in Romania, Sibiu blends medieval architecture with modern designs in magnificent fashion.
 Built on two levels, Sibiu’s upper level was the commercial area and wealthier of the two whilst the lower level was home to the manufacturing district.

-Find out more about Romania ahead of your trip to the country by having a look through our travel guide.
+Find out more about Romania ahead of your trip to the country by having a look through our travel guide and reading our travel blogs about Romania.
 Motorists will be wise to make our guide to driving in Romania an essential read too and you may also like to read our guide to skiing in Romania.